ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 a socloty for that parpose was formed.
 In fact, I was the
 tole constituent member of my own body.
 (Laughter,)
 I do sot make much account of the lords of creation in
 rairing up men.
-I look to the mothers
+I look to the mothers.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_nosebleed_ver01:data:sn83030313:00271743245:1856122301:1444/pct:48.935462,80.627460,15.640940,7.951105/!600,600/0/default.jpg"/>
 </td>